 Karnataka with its remarkable history, rich culture, enriching tradition, and divine natural abundance is located in the southern part of India.
 Karnataka has many picturesque hill stations such as Coorg, Nandi Hills, and Agumbe.
 Souls in an exploration of natural beaches enjoy its scenic seaside destinations like the popular Gokarna, and Om beaches.
 Karnataka is a growing hub of adventure and water fun activities.
 One of India’s most visited states, Karnataka is the place to UNESCO World Heritage Sites like Hampi and Pattadakal.
-The Karnataka tourism places list is endless.
+The Karnataka tourism places list is endless but you can also see best Karnataka tourist places in a separate post.
 It is a mesmerizing experience for the visitors to view the majestic monuments that range from large forts, beautiful monuments, and bustling cities to temples.

 Culturally distinct and historic Karnataka holds a prestigious position on the map of India.
 Honored with the presence of some great dynasties like Hoysala, Rastrakutas, and Chalukyas, there are multiple monuments in Karnataka, which are the major tourist attractions.
 The Statue of Gomateshwara in Shravanabelagola and Gol Gumbaz in Bijapur are two other remarkable heritages that have drawn visitors for ages to Karnataka.
 This state also has more than 20 wildlife sanctuaries and 5 national parks including the well-known Bandipur National Park in Mysore.